stanford-cs348k/asst2-convlayer/README.md

 __Modifying the code__

 Programming in Halide is a form of [meta-programming](https://en.wikipedia.org/wiki/Metaprogramming).
 Halide is embedded in C++, so you write C++ code that calls the Halide API to build up a DAG of Halide operations (a Halide program representation).
-Then Halide compiles this representation into a library, which is linked by the binary `convlayer.`.
+Then Halide compiles this representation into a library, which is linked by the binary `convlayer`.

 In the code base, a generator is a C++ class that creates a Halide program.
 Your modifications to the code should only go in the file `conv_layer_generators.cpp` inside the class `StudentConvLayerGenerator`.
 Inside that file you **should not modify the implementation of the convolution layer algorithm.** You should only add Halide scheduling directives to the program to make it run faster.
 Regions you should modify will be marked by comments that look like this: